 Chief of bitcoin exchange Mt.
-Gox pleads not guilty to embezzlement: Nikkei
+Gox pleads not guilty to embezzlement

-TOKYO (Reuters) - The CEO of defunct Mt.
-Gox pleaded not guilty on Tuesday to charges relating to the loss of hundreds of millions of dollars worth of bitcoins and cash from what was once the world's biggest bitcoin exchange, the Nikkei business daily reported.
+TOKYO The 32-year-old chief executive of defunct Mt.
+Gox pleaded not guilty on Tuesday to charges relating to the loss of hundreds of millions of dollars worth of bitcoins and cash from what was once the world's biggest bitcoin exchange.

-Mark Karpeles, a 32-year-old French national, filed the plea in response to charges of embezzlement and data manipulation at the Tokyo District Court, the Nikkei said.
+French national Mark Karpeles filed the plea in response to charges of embezzlement and data manipulation at the Tokyo District Court, according to a pool report for foreign journalists.

-Prosecutors said Karpeles sent around 340 million yen ($3 million) from an account that managed customers' funds to an external account between September and December 2013, and increased the balance of the account via "improper operation" of Mt.
-Gox's trading system, the Nikkei reported.

-Karpeles' defense told the court he had remitted the firm's revenue, not customer funds, and that the increased balance was part of the administrative process of exchanging cash and bitcoins and therefore not illegal, according to the Nikkei.

 Mt.
 Gox once handled 80 percent of the world's bitcoin trades but filed for bankruptcy in 2014 after losing some 850,000 bitcoins - then worth around half a billion U.S. dollars - and $28 million in cash from its Japanese bank accounts.